MahaCodest/BlockChain-/README.md

 ## Hi,

-##   This is the project called Academic E-Certificate Verification System using Blockchain and Provide additional functional support for the transaction and
+##   This is the project called Academic E-Certificate Verification System using Blockchain
-##   Uploadation.
+##   I have Provided additional functional support for the Transaction and Uploadation.

 ##  GOAL: Achieve Distributed System using IPFS and maintain Log Consistency than the Previous Technique